maciejg-git/vue-datepicker/README.md

 - highly customizable
     - many changes and extensions can be made by editing main template with the use of the data exposed in slots
     - modify all classes of every element, no classes defined inside subcomponents
-    - add wrapper elements, modify order and positions of the elements without affecting functionality
     - most internal data and functions available for injecting or as the slot props
     - customizable transitions
 - user callback provided as props that extend generated day components with additional variants, these variants can be then styled with custom classes